Solids Management in Backyard Aquaponic Systems

-You could get away with cleaning the solids out the beds at the end of a growing season after all the fish are harvested but it's just easier to remove the solids via a filter before they are able to build up in the media.
-Cleaning the beds will also reduce the bacterial colonies and could potentially release toxic compounds that could put your fish at risk if there's any left in the system.
+You could get away with cleaning the solids out of the beds at the end of a growing season after all the fish are harvested but it's just easier to remove the solids via a filter before they are able to build up in the media.
+Cleaning the beds will also reduce the bacterial colonies and could potentially release toxic compounds that could put your fish at risk if there are any left in the system.

 I personally think it is just easier to add some form of solids filtration to your aquaponic system to make life easier for yourself and keep the water cleaner for the fish.

 If you are growing with high fish to plant ratios; meaning more feed entering the system than the plants can use, it is recommended that you add in some form of solids filtration.
 Filters will lower the volume of solids accumulating in the beds which can result in toxic build-ups as mentioned above.

 Many backyard growers I know will tend to have a higher fish to plant ratio, and as a result, they generally get enough nutrients for their plants even after the solids have been removed.